Features

 The results window, the list The results window, the entry

 Since v.
 3.40, the list and the entry screens are separate.
-To navigate from the list to the entry, you tap the kanji button in the left part of the list, or tap the "Entry" button in the toolbar (Entry).
+To navigate from the list to the entry, you tap the kanji button in the left part of the list, or tap the "Entry" button in the toolbar (JI).
 To navigate back to the list, tap the system-provided OK button in the right screen corner.
 Tapping the same "OK" on the list screen returns you to the main window.

 The command bar contains the following commands: